GEOTHERMAL SYSTEM INSTALLATION REBATES

-North Carolina Renewable Energy Tax Credits Tax credit up to 35% of the cost of geothermal HVAC units installed after 1/1/2009 and before 12/31/2015 for both residential and commercial properties.
+North Carolina Renewable Energy Tax Credits Tax credit up to 30% of the cost of geothermal HVAC units installed after 02/01/2018 and before 12/31/2021 for both residential and commercial properties.
 Eligible costs include: equipment, associated design construction costs, and installation costs.
 The Geothermal systems must be new and meet the specified Energy Star ratings.
-The US Department of Energy has an informative page with links to the required tax forms and filing instructions near the bottom of the DSIRE – North Carolina page.
+The US Department of Energy has an informative page with a breakdown of the available incentives, which can be found on the NC DSIRE website.

 *Always consult your accountant or tax professional to make sure you qualify